OpenSourceEconomics/econ-project-templates/README.md

 3. If you intend to use a remote Git repository, create it if necessary and hold the URL ready.

-3. Navigate to your designated parent directory in a shell and set up your research project by typing:
+4. Navigate to your designated parent directory in a shell and set up your research project by typing:

         $ cookiecutter https://github.com/hmgaudecker/econ-project-templates/archive/v0.1.zip

-4. The dialog will move you through the installation. **Make sure to keep this page side-by-side during the process because if something is invalid, the whole process will break off**.
+5. The dialog will move you through the installation. **Make sure to keep this page side-by-side during the process because if something is invalid, the whole process will break off**.

    * **author** -- Obvious, separate multiple authors by commas
    * **email** -- Obvious, but just use one in case of multiple authors
    * **affiliation** -- Obvious, separate by commas for multiple authors with different affiliations
-   * **project_name** -- The title of your project
+   * **project_name** -- The title of your project as it should appear in papers / presentation. **Must not contain underscores** or anything that would be an invalid LaTeX title.
    * **project_slug** -- This will become your project identifier (i.e., the directory will be called this way).
 The project slug **must** be a valid Python identifier, i.e., no spaces, hyphens, or the like.
 Just letters, numbers, underscores.
 Do not start with a number.
 There must not be a directory of this name in your current location.
    <!-- * **create_conda_environment_with_name** -- Just accept the default.
 If you don't, the same caveat applies as for the *project_slug*.
 If you really do not want a conda environment, type "x". -->
    * **set_up_git** -- Usually yes